fbpic/fbpic/docs/install/install_JURECA.md

 pyFFTW needs to be installed from a third-party source:
 `
-conda install -c https://conda.anaconda.org/mforbes pyfftw `
+conda install -c https://conda.anaconda.org/nanshe pyfftw `
-This command typically downgrades the version of numpy, so please type afterwards
-`
-conda upgrade numpy
-`

 It is important that the following packages are **NOT** installed directly with Anaconda: `mpich`, `mpi4py`, `hdf5` and `h5py`